Cancer of the vagina

 See a GP if:

-If you think you might have symptoms of vaginal cancer.
+• you have any symptoms of vaginal cancer.

 What happens at your GP appointment